Boren was the representative for Oklahoma’s 2nd congressional district and was a Democrat. He served from 2005 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Boren is shown as a purple triangle. (analysis methodology)
+Boren is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Boren sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (23%) Government Operations and Politics (19%) Native Americans (19%) Armed Forces and National Security (11%) Taxation (9%) Commerce (7%) Law (7%) Crime and Law Enforcement (5%)

 - H.Res.
 634 (112th): Honoring RSU Public Television on the occasion of its 25th anniversary.

 - H.R.
 4154 (112th): SAVE Native Women Act

 - H.R.
 2936 (112th): Small Business Administration Express Loan Extension Act of 2011

 - H.Res.
 397 (112th): Reestablishing the House of Representatives Page Program.